Epices & Bon, a journey to the heart of flavours

 Mango powder, jasmine or marigold flowers, combava leaves for your Thai curries, the African-born hibiscus flower for your very own personal cocktails or the herbs of Provence...
 Epices & Bon is your guarantee to make sparks fly in the kitchen and to launch yourself into the most international of dishes.

-Follow the advice of the master of this Uzès shop, a true treasure chest, and become an adventurer of taste by choosing to make the most of exotic flavours, with a thousand promises.
+Follow the advice of the owner of Epices & bon and of the Dandys dodus, a true treasure chest, and become an adventurer of taste by choosing to make the most of exotic flavours, with a thousand promises.

 Hello, delighted to welcome you to the Terroir section of UzEssentiel.